aleksyniemir/LZW_compression_algorithm/README.md

-# LZW
+# LZW compressing algorithm
-LSW compressing algorithm, working on files which have less than 200 characters.
+LSW compressing algorithm implemented in Java.
+Algorithm is not optimal and was made for the purpose of practising Java.